dwins/mapnik2geotools/README.rst

 bugs/feature requests
 ---------------------
 many. let me know what you find :)

+There is an issue tracker for this project on Github: https://github.com/dwins/mapnik2geotools/issues

+If you don't want to use Github feel free to ask on the mailing list (noted below) as well.
+Or just ask in the #geoserver channel on Freenode IRC: http://webchat.freenode.net/?channels=geoserver

 mailing list
 ------------